sap-tutorials/Tutorials/tutorials/cp-kyma-cap/cp-kyma-cap.md

 ---
-title: Building a service-centric application with CAP on Kyma
+title: Build a Service-Centric Application with CAP on Kyma
-description: The Cloud Application Programming Model helps you keep pace with ever-changing cloud environments.
-You stay focused on your domain problems, while low-level features like OData protocol serving, message brokers, or multi-tenancy are handled for you.
-In this session, you learn how to deploy and run an existing CAP application in Kyma Runtime by using built-in tools like API Gateway and Service Mesh technology.
+description: Deploy and run an existing CAP application in Kyma runtime by using built-in tools like API Gateway and Service Mesh technology.
 auto_validation: true
 time: 45
 tags: [ tutorial>beginner, software-product-function>sap-cloud-application-programming-model]